Information Systems & Quantitative Analysis (ISQA)

 Prerequisite(s): Permission of the instructor required.
 Students must have completed a minimum of 18 credit hours towards the MS MIS program.
 Not open to non-degree graduate students.

-The course consists of a student executed Information Systems design project providing an in-depth practical experience.
-It typically covers system conceptualization, analysis, and design.
-It may also involve prototyping.
-The project will typically not include the actual implementation of the system.
-This course replaces the MS in MIS comprehensive exam requirement.
+The course consists of a student executed Information Systems design project providing an in-depth practical real-world experience.
+It typically covers system conceptualization, analysis & design, and development.
+It may also involve prototyping, CI/CD and DEV/SEC/OPS implementations.
+The project will typically include the actual implementation of the system.

 Prerequisite(s): Students must have 6 credit hours or fewer left in the program.
 Students must have completed all core classes.
 Not open to non-degree graduate students.